uclaacm/teach-la-website/_docs/dev-setup.md

 ```sh
 $ gem install bundler
 ```

+If this command doesn't execute properly, then there's two things you can do:
+1. Run `sudo gem install bundler` instead.
+2. Install RVM [using our appendix entry](#appendix-installing-ruby-with-rvm) and then re-run the command.

 Then, we'll run a new command, called `bundle`.
 It will install all of our dependencies.